World Arthritis Day

-'Don't Delay, Connect Today' theme initiated in 2017 by the European League Against Rheumatism (EULAR) continues to give importance on early diagnosis and access to care in 2018.
+'Don't Delay, Connect Today' theme of the campaign initiated in 2017 by the European League Against Rheumatism (EULAR) continues to give importance on early diagnosis and access to care It continues in 2019 also.

 ‘Don’t Delay, Connect Today’ campaign calls on people including the public, physicians, health professionals and policy-makers to connect early for earlier diagnosis of RMDs and timely access to evidence-based treatment.
 The overall goal is to highlight RMDs as major public health problem globally and that early diagnosis and timely access to treatment can prevent further damage and burden on the individual and society.

 Why is early diagnosis important?

 Early diagnosis is important to prevent further damage, if not treated early daily activities are affected, reducing the quality of peoples' life and affecting physical abilities.
 Delay is often due to a lack of awareness hence it’s important to know the symptoms of RMDs and consult a healthcare professional early.